 In order for a student-athlete to compete, practice or receive an athletic based scholarship, the student athlete needs to be enrolled as a full-time student.
 During the regular academic year, a student-athlete must complete a minimum of six progress towards degree credit hours per regular academic semester in order to be eligible for the next academic semester.
-A student-athlete must also pass a minimum of 18 progress towards degree credit hours during the academic year.
+A student-athlete must also pass a minimum of 18 progress towards degree credit hours during the academic year (e.g. Fall and Spring semesters).